Submitty/submitty.github.io/_docs/instructor/assignment_configuration.md

 As outlined in the above sections & diagrams, there are 6 different configuration settings in the `config.json` to control the movement of files.
-Some of them has reasonable defaults for assignments that are compiling and running Python, C++, and Java programs (we may update these defaults in future revisions to Submitty).
+Some of them have reasonable defaults for assignments that are compiling and running Python, C++, and Java programs (we may update these defaults in future revisions to Submitty).
 Each setting should be a list of one or more strings to match against files.
 You may use wildcards.
+Example of syntax:

 ```
     "autograding" : {